Anxious thought loops: what to do about them

 Always look at all the evidence.
 If there is evidence against your negative thought, pay attention to it, as that will stop the cycle.
 Keep on looking at the evidence.

 Reframe when you can.
-Seeing things from a different point of view, seeing the benefits of something you feel is bad, can be really helpful.
+Seeing things from a different point of view, and seeing the benefits of something you feel is bad, can be really helpful.
 Reframing often involves looking for opportunities, looking for silver linings, or even just looking at the funny side of things.

 See the bigger picture.
 Seeing the bigger picture means zooming out from this one scenario that has triggered us, and seeing it in a bigger setting.
-That setting may involve evidence that doesn’t fit the negative scenario, any reframing you do, and paying attention to your sense of self, who you really are, deep down inside.
-For those of you doing the Making Great Life Decisions programme, almost every video in the Managing Moods section and the Building Confidence and Self-Assuredness section will help with seeing the bigger picture and not only avoiding negative self-talk, but establishing positive self-talk.
+That setting may involve evidence that doesn’t fit the negative scenario.
+That is a good thing.
+Any reframing you do, and paying attention to your sense of self, who you really are, deep down inside, will help you see the bigger picture.

 Stay in touch